Academic Consulting

 • I understand Running Start, Seattle Promise, transfer policies, financial aid, and how to avoid wasting time or money.
 I know how to stack credentials and maximize what you've already completed.

 • I work with students who have ADHD, autism, anxiety, or other considerations that require additional planning.
-I help identify which colleges have strong support services, navigate accommodation processes, practice transition strategies, and connect you with resources.
-I worked with a student with autism for months before college entry—setting up classroom visits, connecting her with current students, and helping her mother understand accommodation options.
+I help identify colleges with strong support services, navigate accommodation processes, and practice transition strategies.